-The lead applicant could act with a co-applicant that could be a local entity/organization.
+The lead applicant could act with a co-applicant that could be one or more local and or international entities/organizations.

-If awarded the grant contract, the lead applicant will become the beneficiary identified as the coordinator in Annex G (special conditions).
+If awarded the grant contract, the lead applicant will become the beneficiary identified as the coordinator in Annex G (contract and special conditions).
 The coordinator is the sole interlocutor of the contracting authority.
 It represents and acts on behalf of any other co-beneficiary (if any) and coordinate the design and implementation of the action.